Clean Energy and Energy Inclusion for Africa

 In Sub-Saharan Africa alone, it is estimated that over 500 million people lack access to electricity.
 In order to reach access to energy targets by 2030, considerable investments are needed both to expand electrification grids and extend the reach of off-grid solutions.
 Companies in the off-grid and mini-grid spaces face a unique set of challenges when it comes to reaching their full potential contributions to SDG7.
 Fortunately, the past 10 years have taught us valuable lessons about how to support these two sectors with flexible, risk-tolerant capital paired with other targeted activities designed not only to help companies succeed but to effect positive change in the whole ecosystem.

-• Crowdlending window (co-investing – debt and equity – with Crowdlenders): targeted at off-grid solar companies (SHS, pico PV, productive use) and Green Mini Grid developers.
+• Crowdlending window (co-investing – debt and equity – with Crowdlenders): targeted at Green Mini Grid developers and other off-grid solar companies (SHS, pico PV, productive use).

 The Foundation’s approach to ESG and Impact management